 Symptoms and Signs

 Diagnosis is clinical and requires exclusion of other possible causes (eg, hypoglycemia, acute coronary syndrome, various infections).
 Laboratory testing is required only if needed to rule out such disorders.
 Electrolyte levels should be measured to exclude severe hyponatremia in patients who have had excessive free water intake, particularly if they develop findings of brain dysfunction

-Treatment involves removing patients to a cool environment, having them lie flat, and attempting oral rehydration with a solution of 0.1% NaCl.
+Treatment involves stopping all exertion and removing patients to a cool environment, having them lie flat, and attempting oral rehydration with a solution of 0.1% NaCl.
 Patients should drink about 1L/h.
 If vomiting or nausea prevents oral rehydration, IV fluid and electrolyte replacement therapy, typically using 0.9% saline solution, is indicated.
 Also, if symptoms do not resolve after 30 to 60 min, patients should be transported to an emergency department, where rehydration is usually done IV.
-Rate and volume of rehydration are guided by age, underlying disorders, and clinical response.
+Rate and volume of IV rehydration are guided by age, underlying disorders, and clinical response.
 Replacement of 1 to 2 L at 500 mL/h is often adequate.
-Elderly patients and patients with heart disorders may require only slightly lower rates; patients with suspected hypovolemia may require higher rates initially.
+Elderly patients and patients with heart disorders may require lower rates.
 External cooling measures (see Treatment) are usually not required.
 However, if patients with heat exhaustion have a core temperature of ≥ 40° C, measures may be taken to reduce it.

 Content last modified March 2014